 Modeling Service in Network Optimization

-Whether or not service is considered as part of network design can have implications on facility locations, mode mix, and inventory from an operational perspective, which may translate to revenue, operating expenses, capital expenditures, and working capital from a financial standpoint.
+Whether or not service is considered a part of network design can have implications on facility locations, mode mix, and inventory management optimization, from an operational perspective, which may translate to revenue, operating expenses, capital expenditures, and working capital from a financial standpoint.
 If you aren’t currently incorporating service into your models, now may be the time.

 Defining Service in Network Optimization